agnescameron/teaching-site/_posts/2020-03-09-seeking-arrangements.md

 ### in class
-Everyone contributes an object to the central table, and we come up with some ways to arrange them.
+We consider a number of different artworks, and think of ways we might represent them as 'objects'.
 Are there patterns?
 Can we put them on axes?
 What links exist between different ideas in the objects?
 How do we represent that?

 ### assignment
 *due {{page.assignment-due}}*<br>